ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 # SCONE Packet {#packet}

-A SCONE packet is a QUIC long header packet that follows the QUIC invariants;
-see {{Section 5.1 of INVARIANTS}}.
+A SCONE packet is a QUIC long header packet that follows the QUIC invariants and is compliant with RFC 8999; see {{Section 5.1 of INVARIANTS}}.

 {{fig-scone-packet}} shows the format of the SCONE packet using the conventions from {{Section 4 of INVARIANTS}}.